built-on-openfin/web-starter/how-to/web-interop/README.md

  * Initializes the OpenFin Web Broker connection.
  */
 async function init(): Promise<void> {
+ // Get the dom element that should host the layout const layoutContainer = document.querySelector<HTMLElement>(`#${settings.platform.layout.layoutContainerId}`);

+ // Get the default layout
+ const layoutSnapshot = {...};

- // Connect to the OpenFin Web Broker. const fin = await connect({ options: { brokerUrl: "http://localhost:6060/platform/iframe-broker.html" } });
+ // Connect to the OpenFin Web Broker and pass the default layout. const fin = await connect({ options: { brokerUrl: "http://localhost:6060/platform/iframe-broker.html" },
+  platform: { layoutSnapshot } });

- // You may now use the `fin` object.
-This step is important as it initializes the interop broker. await fin.Interop.init("web-interop-basic");
+ // You may now use the `fin` object to initialize the broker and the layout. await fin.Interop.init("web-interop-basic");
+ // initialize the layout and pass it the dom element to bind to await fin.Platform.Layout.init({
+  container: layoutContainer
+ });
 }
 ```